mattjax16/CS337-Operating-Systems/readme.md

 # CS337 - OPERATING SYSTEMS - 2022
 #### By: Matthew Bass
-This is a general repository to hold all my code and files for CS337 - OPERATING SYSTEMS at Colby College
+This is a general repository to hold all my code and files for CS337-OPERATING SYSTEMS at Colby College

 ### PREREQUISITES: